 Though many consumers will no doubt make a return to physical shopping malls over the holidays, they’re increasingly apt to look for a similar experience online.
 Almost half (49%) of consumers are making purchases from online marketplaces at least once a month, and 35% are doing so weekly.
 Amazon is just one example.

 Think of using online marketplaces as part of your Black Friday marketing strategy as a way to grow and reach consumers that may not have been exposed to your brand before.
-The ability to integrate product feeds with online marketplaces is essential here, as it helps you to to scale order management at every stage of the buying journey, including identifying fulfillment locations and handling returns.
+The ability to integrate product feeds with online marketplaces is essential here, as it helps you to scale order management at every stage of the buying journey, including identifying fulfillment locations and handling returns.

 4. Partner with a Retargeting Service